emipa606/FindAGunDamnIt/README.md

 - Added setting to select how pawns shall look for a weapon
 - Added support for Simple Sidearms
 - Added support for Android Tiers
+- Added an option to only switch to a weapon with similar accuracy-type (long/medium/short/close)

 ![Image](https://i.imgur.com/7Gzt3Rg.png)